 Tetany is a medical condition that leads to painful muscle contractions.
 It typically begins in the jaw and then progresses to the rest of the body.
+It is caused by the changes in the electrolyte distribution in the body.

 It is a disorder with a highly variable clinical presentation.
 It includes enhanced neuromuscular activity and associated sensory disturbance.
 These spasms occur due to a sudden decrease in calcium levels in the blood, which is essential for proper muscle function.
 The condition can affect any muscle in the body, but it typically affects the hands, feet, and face.

 Mild symptoms may include circumoral numbness, muscle cramps, or paresthesias of hands and feet.
 In severe cases, patients may present with laryngospasm, generalized muscle cramps, seizures, or even myocardial dysfunction.
-Trousseau sign and Chvostek sign are clinical tests to unmask latent Tetany.

-Types of Tetany
+Types of tetany

-Latent (spasmophilia): It is caused by intracellular magnesium deficiency and increased respiratory drive.
+It is caused by intracellular magnesium deficiency and increased respiratory drive.
 The muscle spasms can be painful and affect the hands, feet, face, and neck.
 Other symptoms of latent Tetany may include numbness and tingling in the hands and feet, anxiety, and irritability.

 Symptoms of Tetany